 Table format: by months or years as measured by the file-date.

 When you press the button you will get a choice between all the text files in a folder and sub-folders, or a previously-made list, such as that created in the Corpus Sampler procedure.

 The display shows scores, number of words and number of different hit-types found.
-In the status bar at the bottom you see that this search filtered out just over half of the 35,676 text files.
 The score is just a number.
 It will vary according to how much value you attach to a search-term, the number of search terms you seek.
-In the search above the values averaged about 20; there were 91 search terms.

 I was studying austerity in news text.
 Lots of articles mentioned austerity, sometimes incidentally.
 And I wanted to study austerity in Britain but a lot of articles concerned Greece.
 So my filters had terms like cost-cutting, UK etc. and my negative filters included Greek, Greece etc. To get a suitable corpus I wanted quite a lot of the positive terms I preferred and few of the negative ones.
 After the relevance check was done I was able to filter out most of the texts leaving only ones which were much more relevant to my enquiry.